kushagra-a-singh/Airfield-Wildlife-Risk-Classification/TECHNICAL_GUIDE.md

 - `GET /api/session_summary` — Session summary (species distribution, risk levels)
 - `GET /data/sample_videos/<filename>` — Download uploaded sample videos

-> **Note:** The main workflow, dashboard, and API are focused on the Airport7 dataset (7 classes: black_kite, brahminy_kite, cormorant, stork, egret, pigeon, crow).
+> **Note:** The main workflow, dashboard and API are focused on the Airport7 dataset (7 classes: black_kite, brahminy_kite, cormorant, stork, egret, pigeon, crow).
 Fine-grained classification with CUB-200-2011 is available for research but not the default.

-## ▶️ Running the Application
+## Running the Application

 For local development:
 ```bash